-If the seller only has the ‘green slip’ for the car, it could indicate that they’ve only recently taken possession of the car and a new registration document hasn’t yet been issued in their name.
+If the seller only has the ‘green slip’ for the car, it could indicate that they’ve only recently taken possession of it and a new registration document hasn’t yet been issued in their name.
 This could also hint that the seller is a dealer masquerading as a private seller in order to circumvent the Consumer Rights Act.

-If the registration document is present, but the yellow section is missing, this may indicate the car has been passed to a dealer by its previous keeper.
+If the registration document is present but the yellow section is missing, this may indicate the car has been passed to a dealer by its previous keeper.
 If this is the case, then you’re buying from a dealer – not privately.